tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

     name: default-gateway-class
 ```

-A `GatewayClassParameter` contains templates for the sub-resource(s)
+A `GatewayClassBlueprint` contains templates for the sub-resource(s)
 that implement the data-path.
 There are template(s) related to both
 `Gateway` and `HTTPRoute` resources, and the general format is shown
 below (with template details left out):